seishun/node-steam/README.md

 # Methods

-## logOn(username, password, [steamGuard])
+## logOn(username, password, [sentry], [code])

 Connects to Steam and logs you on upon connecting.
+If your account has Steam Guard enabled, you should provide at least one of the below:

-If you have SteamGuard enabled, `steamGuard` is either your SteamGuard code or sentry file hash (see 'sentry' event).
+* `sentry` - your sentry file hash (see 'sentry' event).
+* `code` - the Steam Guard code you'll receive by email.
+If you have previously logged into another account using node-steam, providing the old hash along with the code will allow you to reuse the same hash for multiple accounts.

+If you provide neither, the logon will fail and you'll receive an email with the code.

 ## webLogOn(callback)